m4rtin195/EV-IoT-Kit/_docs/vehicle-simulator.md

 	</tbody>
 </table>

 These are not all parameters that the application simulates/vehicle’s TCU can provide.
-The rest of them (*location coordinates, desired temperature set for AC, maximal charging current, vehicle’s consumption, etc.*) can be sent as another packet with “extended” values, or can be sent only if WLAN connectivity is available.
+The rest of them (*location coordinates, desired temperature set for AC, maximal charging current, fuel/electric consumption,* etc.) can be sent as another packet with “extended” values, or can be sent only if WLAN connectivity is available.
 This part is not finished and the possible solution is opened.
 After preparing the packet, it is sent to the serial port, where the communication module is connected.
 The module is controlled and configured using `AT commands`.

 It’s needed to keep in mind, that Sigfox has a limitation in the number of messages that can be sent from one device in one day, so the broadcasting interval should be adjusted.
 In the case of WLAN connectivity available, the actual status can be reported to the cloud on a second basis.
 This configuration can be set in macros of components header files.